solder button

 5. No bulb needed with DCC friendly turnouts: If you have a DCC friendly turnout, using a light bulb is optional.
 See the section on turnouts to learn more about DCC friendly turnouts.

 That is it for the top section of the drawing.
-Now lets move down to the row with all the light bulbs.
+Now let's move down to the row with all the light bulbs.

 6. A light bulb is suggested for every electrical block: A 1156 car tail light bulb can help an operating session go smoother by limiting shorts to a single electrical block.
 Visit the first part of this track wiring section to learn about light bulbs and how they can help an operating session go smoother.

 7. Use sub buses: Notice the line labeled "GRN or CLR."
-Notice that it is the same length as Rail 'A.' This is to show this this wire, called a sub bus, corresponds to the portion of Rail 'A' that it serves.
+Notice that it is the same length as Rail 'A.' This is to show that this wire, called a sub bus, corresponds to the portion of Rail 'A' that it serves.
 A sub bus is a copper wire that provides power to the track above it.
-Every one of my sub buses has a light bulb to separate it from the main bus - which we will get to in a moment.
+Every one of my sub buses has a light bulb to separate it from the main bus — which we will get to in a moment.

 8. Optional disconnects to isolate problems: The next light bulb over shows a disconnect switch.
 This can be used in addition to a light bulb or instead of one.
 If you have a problem on your layout, a switch like this can help you isolate a problem section of track.
 You don't have to use a switch - which costs money.
 Trading a little inconvenience for saving money, you can connect your sub buses to your buses with a screw terminal.
 That is how I do it on my railroad.